-For more information, see www.iucn.org/gwidams and www.globalwaterinitiative.com been seen as mere obstacles - needing to be moved and then compensated for their losses.
+as supplying electricity or irrigation, and people living near dam sites have often been seen as mere obstacles - needing to be moved and then compensated for their losses.
 Disputes over compensation and resettlement lands dragged out and sometimes turned violent.
-Claims from Akosombo are still being submitted to land tribunals, for instance, while in Bagré, Burkina Faso, local chiefs are trying to protect what they regard as their customary land, ejecting immigrants attracted to new jobs and markets around the dam.
+Claims from Akossombo are still being submitted to land tribunals, for instance, while in Bagré, Burkina Faso, local chiefs are trying to protect what they regard as their customary land, ejecting immigrants attracted to new jobs and markets around the dam.

-Instead of bearing the costs of conflicts in both money and lost development opportunities - governments could channel a portion of resources created by dams to displaced communities, ensuring local people gain directly from the projects.
-For example, based on insights from the case studies, GWI is now helping Niger authorities design a local development fund receiving two to three per cent of hydropower revenues at Kandadji.
-Over the dam's 100-year life, this fund can meet the changing needs of local people - such as additional schooling, investments in agriculture or better water supplies - and provide flexible support that reduces dependence on the government to resolve resettlement conflicts.
+Instead of bearing the costs of conflicts - in both money and lost development opportunities - governments could channel a portion of resources created by dams to displaced communities, ensuring local people gain directly from the projects.
+For example, based on insights from the case studies, GWI is now helping Niger authorities design a local development fund receiving two to three per cent of hydropower revenues from a new dam.
+Over the dam's 100year life, this fund can meet the changing needs of local people - such as additional schooling, investments in agriculture or better water supplies and provide flexible support that reduces dependence on the government to resolve resettlement conflicts.
 Besides hydropower revenues, shared benefits might include access to irrigated land, a share of electricity, or a structured fishery.